SilverHalf/mount-balrior/ura/mechanics.md

 ---

 #### Bloodstone Juggling

-{: .no_toc}
-One of the defining characteristics of [Godscream Ura] is the [Bloodstone Shards] and their associated mechanics.
+One of the defining characteristics of [Godscream Ura] is [Bloodstone Shards] and their associated mechanics.
 [Bloodstone Shards] are interactable objects that can be picked up by players, and are of fundamental importance for clearing the encounter; they allow players to negate mechanics and make vulnerable enemies that otherwise wouldn't be.

 Two shards spawn at the beginning of the encounter and a player using a shard generally cannot pick up a new one for a certain amount of time.
 In order to cover all mechanics, it is necessary to rotate the shards throughout the entire squad; getting the hang of this "juggling" and performing it smoothly is the key to clearing the encounter, it is also the main reason why voice communications are so highly recommended.